roatienza/autonomous-robots/franka/README.md

 cd python
 # python3 rest.py <x> <y> <z> <time> <delta_tetha_z_deg> <delta_tetha_y_deg> <delta_tetha_x_deg>
 python3 rest.py --parameters 0.6 0 0.2 5.0 0 10 0
+# call also do partial command : python3 rest.py <x> <y> <z> .
+Time will be 5 sec by default.
+python3 rest.py --parameters 0.6 0 0.2
+# partial delta angle in degrees is also possible startint with delta_tetha_z_deg
+python3 rest.py --parameters 0.6 0 0.2 5.0 10
 # try with small values in meter for x, y and z.
 Time in sec.
 Use slow time like 5.
 Still have bugs on thetax,y,z
 ```